blazejOz/simple_compiler/README.md

 python main.py myprogram.txt --all
 ```

-If no source file is given, you will be in REPL mode.
+If no source file is given, you will start in REPL mode.

 ---